-- The Historic Preservation Commission review shall be advisory to the Plan Commission and Urban Design Commission. - (f) Review proposed land divisions and subdivision plats of landmark sites and properties in historic districts to determine whether the proposed lot sizes negatively impact the historic character or significance of a landmark and whether the proposed lot sizes are compatible with adjacent lot sizes and maintain the general lot size pattern of the historic district.
-The Historic Preservation Commission review shall be advisory to the Plan Commission and Urban Design Commission. - (g) Work closely with the appropriate State of Wisconsin officials for the National Register of Historic Places of the United States National Park Service in attempting to list such properties hereunder designated as landmarks on the National Register. - (h) Actively work for the passage of enabling legislation which would provide financial or other incentives to landmark owners and owners of properties in historic districts to assist in carrying out the intent of this ordinance. - (i) Solicit and receive funds for the purpose of historic preservation in the City of Madison.
-Such funds shall be placed in a special City account for such purpose. - (5) Powers and Duties of the Secretary of the Historic Preservation Commission.
-The Secretary shall staff the Historic Preservation Commission and shall uphold the purpose and intent of the Landmarks Historic Preservation Ordinance as part of his or her regular duties as a staff member in the Planning Division. - (6) Public Hearing Notices under this Section.
-The Historic Preservation Commission shall hold a public hearing as required by this ordinance. - (a).
+- (e) Review any development on a zoning lot adjoining a landmark site for which Plan Commission or Urban Design Commission review is required to determine whether the proposed development is so large or so visually intrusive as to adversely affect the historic character and integrity of the adjoining landmark site.
+The Landmarks Commission review shall be advisory to the Plan Commission and Urban Design Commission. - (f) Review proposed land divisions and subdivision plats of landmark sites and properties in historic districts to determine whether the proposed lot sizes negatively impact the historic character or significance of a landmark and whether the proposed lot sizes are compatible with adjacent lot sizes and maintain the general lot size pattern of the historic district.
+The Landmarks Commission review shall be advisory to the Plan Commission and Urban Design Commission. - (g) Work closely with the appropriate State of Wisconsin officials for the National Register of Historic Places of the United States National Park Service in attempting to list such properties hereunder designated as landmarks on the National Register. - (h) Actively work for the passage of legislation which would provide financial or other incentives to landmark owners and owners of properties in historic districts which would assist in carrying out the intent of this ordinance. - (i) Solicit and receive funds for the purpose of historic preservation in the City of Madison.
+Such funds shall be placed in a special City account for such purpose. - (5) Powers and Duties of the Secretary of the Landmarks Commission.
+The Secretary shall staff the Landmarks Commission, shall uphold the purpose and intent of the Landmarks Ordinance, and exercise such administrative duties as designated by the Landmarks Commission as part of his or her regular duties as a staff member in the Planning Division. - (6) Public Hearing Notices under this Section.
+The Landmarks Commission shall hold a public hearing as required by this ordinance. - (a).
 Class 1.
 Notice of the time, place and purpose of the hearing shall be given by a Class 1 Notice in the official City paper under Wis.
-Stat. § 985.07 (2011-2012), for the following: - Hearings on designation and rescission of landmark status under subsections (7) and (8). - Variances under subsection (17). - (b) Class 2.
+Stat. § 985.07 (2011-2012), for the following: - 1.
+Hearings on designation and rescission of landmark status under subsections (7) and (8). - Variances under subsection (17). - (b) Class 2.
 Notice of the time, place and purpose of the hearing shall be given as a Class 2 notice in the official City paper under Wis.
 Stat. § 985.07 (2009-2010), for the following: - 1.
-Applications for Certificates of Appropriateness which require public hearing under subsection (11)(f), and - 2.
-Creation and amendment of an historic district under subsection (9). - (c) Notice of the time, place and purpose of the hearing shall also be sent by the City Clerk to the owners of record, as listed in the office of the City Assessor, who are owners of property in whole or in part situated within two hundred (200) feet of the boundaries of the property affected. - (d) For creation or amendment of Historic District, notice shall also be sent to all owners of record within the proposed district and the Alder of the Aldermanic District or Districts in which the Hhistoric District is located. - (e) For hearings on variances and certificates of appropriateness, notice shall also be sent to the applicant and the Alderperson of the District in which the property affected is located. - (f) Notice shall be sent at least ten (10) days prior to the date of the public hearing.

-(7) Designation of Landmarks.
+Applications for Certificates of Appropriateness which require public hearing under subsection (11)(f), and - Creation and amendment of an historic district under subsection (9). - (c) Notice of the time, place and purpose of the hearing shall also be sent by the City Clerk to the owners of record, as listed in the office of the City Assessor, who are owners of property in whole or in part situated within two hundred (200) feet of the boundaries of the property affected. - (d) For creation or amendment of an historic district, notice shall also be sent to all owners of record within the proposed district and the Alder of the Aldermanic District or Districts in which the Hhistoric District is located. - (e) For hearings on variances and certificates of appropriateness, notice shall also be sent to the applicant and the Alderperson of the District in which the property affected is located. - (f) Notice shall be sent at least ten (10) days prior to the date of the public hearing. - (7) Designation of Landmarks.